86challenge/rules/rules.typ

 #aside[Take points for EACH applicable row:]

 #table(
+  columns: 2,
   table.header([Points], [Modifications]),
-  [0.5], [Canards, dive planes, hood vents, fender vents, and/or vertical deviations on splitters], [0.5], [Any #highlight[underbody aero modifications between the front and rear axles] and/or rear diffuser extending backward beyond the rear bumper trailing edge], )
+  [0.5], [Canards, dive planes, hood vents, fender vents, and/or vertical deviations on splitters], [0.5],
+  [Any #highlight[underbody aero modifications between the front and rear axles] and/or rear diffuser extending backward beyond the rear bumper trailing edge], )

 == Weight Reduction